lcr95/lcr95-backup.github.io/_posts/2020-06-13-ignite-sql-custom-sql-function.md

 }
 ```

 Compile it into a jar.
-In our case, a jar named ``ignite-sql-custom-function-example-1.0.0.jar`` is generated.
+In our case, we will generate a jar named ``ignite-sql-custom-function-example-1.0.0.jar``.

 # Register Custom Function